IronKing24/Unity_projects/README.md

 # Licance

-Thios code is under copyright, you CAN'T copy, modify, or redistribute without explicit permissions from the author.
+This code is under copyright, you CAN'T copy, modify, or redistribute without explicit permissions from the author.